-An important aspect of psychoanalysis's fate in the Soviet Union was the support or its absence from the political establishment.
-The rapid rise of psychoanalysis was possible to the great extent thanks to mobilization of such support.
-Otto Schmidt, a senior member of the Russian Psychoanalytic Society, was a senior official and activist in the Ministry of Education under Anatolii Lunacharskii.
-The Psychoanalytic Institute was a state institute, and the psychoanalytic library has been published by the State Publishing House.
-Above all, however, the most senior patron of psychoanalysis in Soviet Russia was Lev Trotsky (Etkind, 1994, 215-247).
-A decline in Trotsky's power and influence also affected the ability of Russian psychoanalysts to mobilize support in the corridors of power.
-Their identification with the figure that gradually became the greatest daemon of Soviet politics did not leave psychoanalysis much of a chance in the Soviet Union.
-However, there were also other factors, at least for Luria.
+An important factor that determined the fate of psychoanalysis in the Soviet Union was the support, or absence of it, from the political establishment.
+The rapid rise of the field of psychoanalysis was made possible, to a great extent, by the mobilization of support from political entities.
+Otto Schmidt, a senior member of the Russian Psychoanalytic Society, was a senior official and activist in the Ministry of Education under Anatoly Lunacharsky.
+The Psychoanalytic Institute was a state institute, and the psychoanalytic literature had been published by the state publishing house.
+Above all, however, the most senior patron of psychoanalysis in Soviet Russia had been Trotsky (Etkind, 1994, 215–247).
+Trotsky's decline in power and influence also affected the ability of Russian psychoanalysts to mobilize support from the corridors of power.
+The psychoanalysts’ identification with Trotsky, who had gradually become the greatest demon of the Soviet political world, certainly undermined the reputation of the field of psychoanalysis in the Soviet Union.
+However, there were also other factors that contributed to the decline of psychoanalysis, at least for Luria.

-In the second half of the 1920s an ideological debate took place around psychoanalysis.
-Interestingly, its one major aspect has been criticized even by those who are considered its supporters - the emphasis on sexuality as the main motivating force of psychic life.
-This perception was a major drawback in the context of post-revolutionary Russia.
-In the turmoil of the revolution, "sexual revolution" received much attention in the early 1920s (Carleton, 2005; Bernstein, 2007).
-Equal rights for women, the abolition of religious marriage, the legalization of abortion and decriminalization of homosexual relationships caused to a significant minority, especially among young people, to speak and promote sexual revolution within the wide social one.
+During the second half of the 1920s, an ideological debate arose concerning psychoanalysis.
+Interestingly, psychoanalysis’s strong emphasis on sexuality as the main motivating force of psychic life was criticized even by those who were considered its supporters.
+This focus on sexuality was a major drawback in post-revolutionary Russia.
+In the turmoil of the Bolshevik revolution, the "sexual revolution" received much attention in the early 1920s (Bernstein, 2007; Carleton, 2005).
+Equal rights for women, the abolition of religious marriage, the legalization of abortion and the decriminalization of homosexual relationships encouraged a significant minority, especially among young people, to speak out and promote a sexual revolution within the wider social revolution.
 Eventually, however, the more conservative majority, who preferred traditional conceptions of sexuality, prevailed.
-To a large extent this was made possible thanks to the medical establishment which preferred other models of sexuality and its relation to the mental life.
+This was due, in large part, to the medical establishment, which preferred more conservative models of sexuality and had a different perception of sexuality’s relation to mental and physical processes.

-Many physicians have introduced a conservative model of "healthy sexuality" in order to deal with some of the difficult social problems of the 1920s such as the spread of venereal diseases, prostitution, the abandonment of young mothers by their partners and more.
-These physicians saw "unhealthy sexuality," in other words, any sexual expression outside the heterosexual normative family, as one of the important factors that causes a large increase in the rate of neurasthenia.
-Unlike psychoanalysis, most Soviet physicians who dealt with sexuality in the 1920s saw it as something external, a kind of habit that could be controlled relatively easily.
-An interesting example of this approach is Aron Zalkind, especially because he was associated with two institutions in which Luria worked, the Institute of Psychology and the Academy of Communist Upbringing.
+Many physicians introduced a conservative model of "healthy sexuality" in order to address some of the serious social problems of the 1920s, such as the spread of venereal diseases, prostitution, the abandonment of young mothers by their partners and more.
+These physicians viewed "unhealthy sexuality" — i.e., any sexual expression outside the heterosexual normative family — as one of the leading causes of the large increase in the rate of neurasthenia.
+Unlike psychoanalysis, most Soviet physicians who dealt with sexuality in the 1920s perceived it as something external, a kind of behavior that could be controlled relatively easily.
+An interesting example of this approach was demonstrated by Aron Zalkind, who was associated with two of the institutions in which Luria worked, the Institute of Psychology and the Academy of Communist Upbringing.